jack-mil/bing-rewards/README.md

 The [keywords](https://web.archive.org/web/20220523083250/https://www.myhelpfulguides.com/keywords.txt) included in this repo where taken from this site
 [https://www.myhelpfulguides.com/2018/07/19/bing-rewards-auto-searcher-with-python-3/](https://web.archive.org/web/20220331033847/https://www.myhelpfulguides.com/2018/07/19/bing-rewards-auto-searcher-with-python-3/).

-This script provided the original inspiration but has since been complelty rewritten and expanded.
+This script provided the original inspiration but has since been completely rewritten and expanded.
 The original author was contacted for the original source of keywords, but declined to respond

 ## Development & Contribution